 - FDA uses Quality Unit citations (#4 and #7) as a catch-all for a wide variety of issues that may be cited in other ways by other agencies

 - Russia’s State Institute of Drugs and Good Practices noted issues under its inadequate stability program citation that there was an expectation for the company to “contact the Russian regulator” that did not take place

-[Editor’s Note: Part II will provide more detail on Russian SIG&GP inspection findings.
-The author recently presented a Redica Systems webinar on this topic which included additional analyses.
-This will be summarized in a later article.]
+[Editor’s Note: Part II provides more detail on Russian SIG&GP inspection findings.
+The author also presented a Redica Systems webinar on this topic which included additional analyses.
+A portion of that webinar was summarized in a later article.]

 Subscribe to Redica Insights